-Whilst I’m not currently as active as I have been in the past on social media and therefore not utilising the various platforms as effectively as I might, I enjoy LinkedIn because people do tend to take the time to read the posts fully and give constructive thoughtful comments even if it’s in a personal message rather than on the post.
+Whilst I’m not currently as active as I have been in the past on social media and therefore not utilizing the various platforms as effectively as I might, I enjoy LinkedIn because people do tend to take the time to read the posts fully and give constructive thoughtful comments even if it’s in a personal message rather than on the post.

-I believe that communities are a great place for sharing, supporting and growing so FB Groups has to be a favourite because it encourages people to interact and share and discuss ideas and it can create a great place for like-minded people to get to know each other, learn from each other and build relationships.
+I believe that communities are a great place for sharing, supporting and growing so FB Groups has to be a favorite because it encourages people to interact and share and discuss ideas and it can create a great place for like-minded people to get to know each other, learn from each other and build relationships.